launchdarkly/java-server-sdk/CONTRIBUTING.md

 ### Prerequisites

-The SDK builds with [Gradle](https://gradle.org/) and should be built against Java 7.
+The SDK builds with [Gradle](https://gradle.org/) and should be built against Java 8.

+Many basic classes are implemented in the module `launchdarkly-java-sdk-common`, whose source code is in the [`launchdarkly/java-sdk-common`](https://github.com/launchdarkly/java-sdk-common) repository; this is so the common code can be shared with the LaunchDarkly Android SDK.
+By design, the LaunchDarkly Java SDK distribution does not expose a dependency on that module; instead, its classes and Javadoc content are embedded in the SDK jars.

 ### Building

 To build the SDK without running any tests: